Music of Phil Cay and the Chantells

 On this page I'll describe each member of my band.
 Here's an example of a format I might use.
 Band members change over the years, but all past members will be mentioned here.

-First brass sounds in Rock & Roll in Jacksonville
+Rock & Roll in Jacksonville

-Not Only Rock & Roll but great dance music
+Rock & Roll but great dance music

 Phil Cay, band leader, played piano, trumpet, and sang all those great 1950's songs along with writing some of his own music, and music that was recorded by other artists.